-- After drawing the cubes, draw other basic shapes in perspective such as cylinders and spheres.
+- Try drawing other basic shapes in perspective such as cylinders and spheres.

-- If you have mastered drawing these forms, try drawing more complex objects such as a car, chair or cup.
+- After you have mastered drawing these forms, try drawing more complex objects such as a car, chair or cup.

-- Finally draw your room interior.
+- Last, draw your room interior.
 You may draw a room from your imagination or use photo reference.
 You may also draw our studio classroom.